-NAMM 2019: After weeks of agonising teases, Strymon has unveiled its first new pedal for quite some time, the Volante delay.
+NAMM 2019: After weeks of agonising teases, Strymon has unveiled its first new stompbox for quite some time, the Volante delay pedal.

 Based on vintage tape delays, the Volante boasts magnetic drum echo, tape echo and reel-to-reel studio echo sounds, plus a looper and vintage spring reverb.

 Strymon promises replication of every last magnetic delay system attribute, packing four onboard delay playback heads, with individual feedback, panning and level controls.

 There are a host of nifty touches onboard, such as the ability to dial in mechanically related speed fluctuations and playback head wear, and adjust the spacing between heads.

 Other features include MIDI integration, up to eight onboard presets, stereo panning, footswitchable infinite repeats and expression input.